TOVE Anita SKUTNABB-KANGAS, dr.phil.

 - 1970-71 (5 months) Finnish Radio, School Radio Languages Section, programme coordinator.

-- 1978-1980 Finnish Academy (coordinating central research body), research assistant.
+- 1978-1980 Finnish Academy (coordinating central research body), project research.

 - 1980-81 Danish Social Sciences Research Council, researcher